BDC Hamburger Icon

 Although there are generally no other state laws making severance pay mandatory, when offered a severance package, most employees are given 21 days to accept or decline it.
 Additionally, most states do have other forms of pay laws that affect severance pay, such as severance paycheck deadlines.

-For example, some states (California, Colorado, Hawaii, Illinois, Massachusetts, Missouri and Montana) require employers to pay terminated employees their severance paychecks immediately, whereas others require payment on the next payday or within 24 hours to 7 days.
+For example, some states (California, Colorado, Hawaii, Illinois, Massachusetts, Missouri and Montana) require employers to pay terminated employees their severance paychecks immediately, whereas others require payment on the next payday or within 24 hours to seven days.

 Alabama, Florida, Georgia and Mississippi do not have final paycheck deadlines for severance pay.